 THE HILLS HAVE EYES

-Posted on 11/16/2011, in Films Released In 2006, Movies, Remakes and tagged Aaron Stanford, Alexandre Aja, Dustin Hoffman, Hills Have Eyes, Movie, Robert Joy, Straw Dogs, Ted Levine, United States, Wes Craven.
+Posted on 11/16/2011, in 2000's Horror Films, 3.5 Blood Drop Ratings, Movies and tagged Aaron Stanford, Alexandre Aja, Dustin Hoffman, Hills Have Eyes, Movie, Robert Joy, Straw Dogs, Ted Levine, United States, Wes Craven.
 Bookmark the permalink.
 2 Comments.